fernandoanael/Post-card/readme.txt

 = 2.0.2 =
 Bug fix: Fixed the bug that was preventing Elementor to properly preview the layout of the Post Preview Card in the live editing mode.

+= 2.0.3 =
+Install change: now when user first install plugin, all widgets come installed as default.